Deadlines for the next Academic Year

 The deadline for the PhD application is on or before December 1st each year.
 Applications are accepted for the fall semester only (e.g., students apply before December 1st for entry the following fall).

-In addition to the general requirements of the College of Arts and Sciences, the Neuroscience Institute has the following additional requirements:
+In addition to the general requirements of the Office of Admissions, the Neuroscience Institute has the following additional requirements:

 - A strong record of coursework and/or experience in a discipline related to the Neurosciences.